FoalTS/foal/docs/authentication-and-access-control/user-class.md

 ```

-> Note: The `BeforeInsert` and `BeforeUpdate` are typeORM decorators for Entity Listeners that run before the entity is saved in the db.
+> Note: The `BeforeInsert` and `BeforeUpdate` are TypeORM decorators for Entity Listeners that run before the entity is saved in the db.
 In this example they take care of hashing the password.
-More info about `Entity Listeners` in the [typeORM docs](https://typeorm.io/#/listeners-and-subscribers)
+More info about `Entity Listeners` in the [TypeORM docs](https://typeorm.io/#/listeners-and-subscribers)

 ### The create-user Shell Script